Injured by a Drunk Driver?

 If you suffered injuries because another person broke the law and was driving drunk, do not wait to discuss your rights with a skilled drunk driving accident law firm.
 You may be injured, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
+Our Houston drunk driving lawyers offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 Drunk Drivers Are Dangerous

 There’s no question about it—drunk driving is dangerous.
 Too many people underestimate their level of intoxication, and some even think they are “good” drunk drivers.
 But there is no such thing as a good drunk driver and every single person who drives while impaired puts everyone else on the road at risk of harm.